Welcome

 Testimonials

 You wont find testimonials on this website.
-This is because members of the British Psychological Society are advised not to post client accounts on their websites.
+This is because members of the UKCP are advised not to post client accounts on their websites.

 It is important to choose the right therapist though, so the first session is a way of you checking out whether you think we could work together.
 You'll be the best judge of that, rather than the testimonial of someone else.